-Gordon Harris helps clients to enforce and protect their valuable intellectual property rights, and particularly patents and designs.
+Gordon Harris helps clients to enforce and protect their valuable intellectual property (IP) rights, and particularly patents and designs.

 Gordon conducts litigation in all UK and European Courts for clients seeking to protect their IP, or those who have been accused of infringing other people's rights.
 He is known as a fighter who will explore every avenue to get the right result, including, going to the Supreme Court to change over 100 years of patent law in order to ensure the right outcome for a client.
 His long unbeaten run in the courts is testament to a blend of experience, strategy and a fighter's instinct.
 He knows when to stick and when to twist.

 Gordon developed his interest in IP early in his career and has never wanted to do anything else.
 He finds the business of learning about clients' products and businesses endlessly fascinating and is always keen to visit clients as soon as possible in a new case to get to know them inside out.
 He enjoys the "teach in" with clients when they tell him about their technology.

 While he likes to win, Gordon is realistic that not every case can be won.
 He likes to establish realistic goals at the outset and to be sure what the commercial objectives are.
 If the aim is "win at all costs" then he is happy to put everything into driving the case forward and turning over every stone to get the right result.
 After 30 years in IP law he has undiminished enthusiasm and still enjoys every minute of his work.

 He conducts work across continents with many US clients, work in Germany and France, and a role leading the firm's China office, which has achieved ground-breaking results in IP enforcement.
 In his view, everything is connected to everything else in the modern world and you have to think globally to get the best results.

-World Trademark Review recognised Gordon in the 2017 edition of its prestigious annual guide, WTR 1000, for enforcement and litigation.
+World Trademark Review recognised Gordon in the 2018 edition of its prestigious annual guide, WTR 1000, for enforcement and litigation.